American-Institutes-for-Research/pv-header-footer/README.md

 # Header and Footer Script

 For dynamically appending header and footer.

+Deploy the build `/header_footer.js` to [https://github.com/American-Institutes-for-Research/pv-header-footer-deploy](https://github.com/American-Institutes-for-Research/pv-header-footer-deploy)

 Used in: